michaelzg/michaelzg.github.io/_posts/2016-10-30-akka-http-vending-machine.markdown

 |GET|`/history?last=<int>`|Return the ledger, can be limited to the last N|
 |POST|`/buy`|Buy soda.
 If there isn't enough money in the first POST, store the state so the user can keep feeding money!|
 |DELETE|`/dispense?id=<int>`|Dispense all the change and cancel the transaction|

+I'll first provide an overview of the application layout.
+Then, with the implementations of each method I'll showcase the useful tools that Akka and scala provide when building an HTTP server.

 ### Layout